datadudes/athena/README.md

 ```

 The master node is accessed by all functionality requiring SSH access, such as `athena copy`, `athena pig`.
 The slave
-nodes are accessed when running queries, making reports, and anything else that involved Impala.
+nodes are accessed when running queries, making reports, and anything else that involves Impala.
 Athena assumes the
 Impala daemon is running on your slave nodes and will randomly choose a node from the list of slave nodes for running a
 query.